amruthjakku/BharatVerse/DATABASE_COMPARISON.md

 - **Good for**: Backup/Archive
 - **Limits**: API call limits

-## 🎯 Recommendation for TeluguVerse
+## 🎯 Recommendation for BharatVerse

 ### For Development/MVP:
 ```bash